kkots/ggxrd_hitbox_overlay_2211/README.md

 allFramebarTitlesDisplayToTheLeft = true

 ; A number.
-; Specifies the height of a single framebar of one player, in pixels, including the black outlines on the outside.
+; Specifies the height of a single framebar of one player, including the black outlines on the outside.
 ; The standard height is 19.
-framebarHeight = 19
+; This value is specified in pixels only on 1280x720 resolution.
+On higher resolutions this gets multiplied by ; Screen Height / 720. framebarHeight = 19

 ; A number.
+Can only equal 1 or 2.
+; Specifies the thickness of text for the numbers displayed in the framebar over the frames, denoting the number ; of consecutive same frames. digitThickness = 1

+; Specify true or false.
+; Disables the drawing of numbers displayed in the framebar over the frames, denoting the number ; of consecutive same frames. drawDigits = true

+; A number.
 Can be negative.
+; Specifies the padding between the two main player framebars, but keep in mind, ; the actual padding may be greater to accomodate for throw invul, strike invul and other triangular markers ; on top and below the frames.
+; This distance gets divided by 10 and multiplied by 19 / "framebarHeight" to get the actual distance in ; pixels (this does not include the extra padding for invulnerability markers). distanceBetweenPlayerFramebars = 30

+; A number.
+Can be negative.
-; Specifies the padding between framebars, but keep in mind, the actual padding may be greater to accomodate ; for throw invul, strike invul and other triangular markers on top and below the frames.
+; Specifies the padding between the the Player 2 framebar and the next projectile framebar, ; and between the projectile framebars, but keep in mind, the actual padding may be greater ; to accomodate for throw invul, strike invul and other triangular markers on top and below the frames.
-; This distance gets divided by 10 and multiplied by 19 / "framebarHeight" to get the actual distance in ; pixels (this does not include the extra padding for invulnerability markers). distanceBetweenFramebars = 30
+; This distance gets divided by 10 and multiplied by 19 / "framebarHeight" to get the actual distance in ; pixels (this does not include the extra padding for invulnerability markers). distanceBetweenProjectileFramebars = 30

 ; A number.
 ; Specifies the maximum number of characters that can be displayed in a framebar title.